-Immerse yourself in the divine harmony of Wolfgang Amadeus Mozart's "Great Sacred Choruses," a monumental collection of sacred choral works set to be released on July 23, 2025, by Warner Classics.
-This album is a testament to Mozart's profound reverence for the sacred and his unparalleled ability to evoke the mystical through music.
+Immerse yourself in the divine harmonies and spiritual depth of "Great Sacred Choruses" by Wolfgang Amadeus Mozart, a transcendent collection of sacred music set to be released on August 4, 2025, by Warner Classics.
+This album is a testament to Mozart's unparalleled ability to blend intricate counterpoint with emotive melodies, offering a profound exploration of faith and devotion through music.

 Handel: Messiah, HWV 56, Pt.
 2, Scene 7: Chorus.
 "Hallelujah"George Frideric Handel, Choir of King's College, Cambridge, Stephen Cleobury, Academy of Ancient Music